marolAI/seams-workshop.github.io/_practical/01_design.md

 <b>1.
 Design  diagram/ process flow in high level pseudo-code:</b>
 ```
+step a.
 Upload profile picture

-            |
-if profile picture fits specified cell
+step b. if profile picture fits specified cell

-            |
-then it will be uploaded and displayed
+step c. then it will be uploaded and displayed

-            |
-if it does not meet the dimensions specified
+step d. if it does not meet the dimensions specified

-            |
-then a crop interface will be generated to adjust the picture for a best fit
+step e. then a crop interface will be generated to adjust the picture for a best fit

-            |
+step f.
 Picture displayed

 ```